vickyliu927/ibtutors-ae/docs/SUBJECT_GRID_SANITY_INTEGRATION.md

 - **A/B Testing**: Different layouts for different user segments
 - **Decorative Elements**: Add properly contained background patterns if desired

 The SubjectGrid section is now fully content-managed with a clean, contained design while maintaining all existing functionality!
+Recent size enhancements have increased all elements by 5% for improved visual presence and better proportional balance.